It's made for campaigners & easy to use.

 So I asked German software company Webvariants GmbH & Co KG for help.
 Together, we developed a simple, intuitive petition builder: PoliCAT.
 "Poli" for political, and for greek: 'the many', "CAT" for 'cyber action tool', and because kittens are fun.
 Since then, it became a powerful, feature-rich platform for online campaigning.
-The software is open source, the project hosted on Git.hub.
+In 2017, Daniel and Christian founded the company PoliCAT UG in order to provide a clear legal home for PoliCAT.

 The key feature is that petitions can go literally viral on the web.
 Anyone with a blog or website can simply generate their own widget and host a petition on their own websites.
 We call it: “to embed an e-action widget”.
 Why is that?